TEPS: The Teacher Education Panel Study

 Data

-- Which elements of teacher education can be improved according to student teachers and teacher educators?
+- Which parts of teacher education can be improved according to teacher students and teacher educators?

-- To what extent do teacher education institutions differ in the way they organize and implement teacher education?
+- To what extent do teacher education institutions differ from each other in how they organize and implement teacher education?

-- How can student teachers be best prepared for the transition to work to prevent practice shock?
+- How can teacher students best be prepared for the transition to professional life in order to prevent practice shock?

-In the long run, the TEPS database will combine the data from multiple data sources and points in time will be archived by Sikt, where researchers can apply for access to the data for their own research purposes.
+In the long run, the TEPS database will combine the data from multiple data sources and points in time.
+The data will be archived at Sikt, and researchers can then apply for access to the material for their own research purposes.

 Current status